 17. AWARD OF CLASSES FOR THE B.Sc.
 Hons.
-IN APPLIED SCIENCES DEGREE PROGRAMME
+IN APPLIED SCIENCES DEGREE

-A student who has fulfilled all the conditions stipulated in "The requirements to pass the B.Sc.
+A student who has fulfilled all the conditions stipulated in "Requirements to pass the B.Sc.
 Hons. in Applied Sciences Degree" shall be awarded classes, if he/she fulfills the following additional requirements: